anyscale/madewithml.github.io/docs/courses/mlops/baselines.md

  'transformers',
  'natural-language-processing']
 </pre>
 Now let's see what happens when we replace the word *transformers* with *BERT*.
-Sure we can add this as an alias but we can't keep doing this.
+Sure we can add this as an alias but doing these kinds of ad-hoc updates can quickly add overhead.
 This is where it makes sense to learn from the data as opposed to creating explicit rules.
 ```python linenums="1"
 # Infer
 text = "Transfer learning with BERT for self-supervised learning"